yvelikova/axway-open-docs/content/en/docs/apigtw_security/advisory_banner.md

 "linkTitle": "Configure an advisory banner", "weight":"12",
 "date": "2019-10-14",
-"description": "Display an advisory warning message about unauthorized use of the gateway when establishing a successful user session from Policy Studio or API Gateway Manager."
+"description": "Display an advisory warning message about unauthorized use of API Gateway when establishing a successful user session from Policy Studio or API Gateway Manager."
 }

 To enable an advisory banner, perform the following steps: